Table of content

 Headless commerce is a complete e-commerce solution that does not have a front-end (head) delivery layer but still stores, manages, and delivers content.
 Therefore, in a headless commerce platform, the front-end, which is typically a theme or a template, is removed, leaving only the backend.

-For instance, Venus adopted this e-commerce trend when it suffered from a slow loading time with only about 15.25% of site pages loading under a second.
+Growcode estimates "four out of five Americans shop online, and more than 50% of them do it on a mobile device."
 With the headless commerce approach, Venus converted its storefront into a React Progressive Web App and its infrastructure into a Backend For Frontend (BFF).

 This way, Venus was able to get 72.75% of its site pages to load in less than a second.
 Thanks to this increase in site load speed, Venus was able to see a 24% increase in its conversion rate.